molily/molily.de/_posts/2019-02-03-testing-angular.md

 We have successfully written unit and integration tests using Karma, Jasmine and Angular’s own testing tools.
 These precise tests give confidence that a single application part – like a Component or Service - or a group of connected parts work as intended.

-Karma and Jamine tests take a technical perspective.
+Karma and Jasmine tests take a technical perspective.
 They focus on the front-end JavaScript code alone and run it in a controlled and isolated test environment.
 What is really important though is whether the whole application works _for the user_.

 The most effective and reliable way to ensure a working application is _manual testing_: A dedicated software tester walks through the application feature by feature, case by case according to a test plan.